Aliases for GRIA2 Gene

 GeneCards Summary for GRIA2 Gene

-GRIA2 (Glutamate Receptor, Ionotropic, AMPA 2) is a Protein Coding gene.
-Diseases associated with GRIA2 include status epilepticus and fraser syndrome.
-Among its related pathways are CREB Pathway and CREB Pathway.
-GO annotations related to this gene include extracellular-glutamate-gated ion channel activity and kainate selective glutamate receptor activity.
-An important paralog of this gene is GRID2.
+GRIA2 (Glutamate Ionotropic Receptor AMPA Type Subunit 2) is a Protein Coding gene.
+Diseases associated with GRIA2 include Neurodevelopmental Disorder With Language Impairment And Behavioral Abnormalities and Status Epilepticus.
+Among its related pathways are Glutamate Binding, Activation of AMPA Receptors and Synaptic Plasticity and Pathways of neurodegeneration - multiple diseases.
+Gene Ontology (GO) annotations related to this gene include ionotropic glutamate receptor activity and AMPA glutamate receptor activity.
+An important paralog of this gene is GRIA4.

 AMPA receptors are members of the ionotropic class of glutamate receptors, which also includes NMDA and kainate receptors.
-AMPA receptors mediate fast excitatory synaptic transmission in the CNS and play a key role in hippocampal synaptic long-term potentiation (LTP) and depression (LTD).
-AMPA receptors consist of GluR1-4 subunits which assemble as homomers or heteromers to form functional AMPA receptors.
-The subunit composition determines the physiological properties of AMPA receptors: those containing the GluR2 subunit show low permeability to Ca2+ whereas those lacking this subunit show high Ca2+ permeability.
+AMPA receptors mediate fast excitatory synaptic transmission and play a role in hippocampal synaptic long-term potentiation and depression.